How to File an Indiana LLC or Corporation Amendment

 FAQ

-• No. You only need to have an authorized individual sign the form.
-This could be almost anyone, including a member, manager, and registered agent.
+• No, you’re not legally required to use an attorney.
+You only need to have an authorized individual sign the form.
 However, if you have any legal questions while filling out the form, you may want to consult an attorney.

 • You can report many kinds of changes, including changes to the business’s name, address, registered agent, and membership structure.
-You can also change whether your business expires on a certain date or exists in perpetuity.
+Most information in your Articles of Organization or Articles of Incorporation can be changed with an amendment.

-• No. Annual reports are forms that you must submit every year regardless of whether you make any changes to your LLC’s Articles of Organization or your corporation’s Articles of Incorporation.
+• No. Annual reports—or biennial reports, such as the Indiana business entity report—are forms that you must submit every year or every other year regardless of whether you make any changes to your LLC’s Articles of Organization or your corporation’s Articles of Incorporation.

 • If you file online, you’ll receive a confirmation after you file the Articles of Amendment.
 To learn more about what confirmation you’ll receive if you file by mail, contact the Indiana Secretary of State’s Business Services Division at (317) 234-9768.